diem/diem/language/compiler/README.md

 FLAGS:
     -h, --help         Prints help information
-        --no-stdlib    Do not automatically compile stdlib dependencies --no-verify    Do not automatically run the bytecode verifier -s, --script       Treat input file as a script (default is to treat file as a module) -V, --version      Prints version information
+    -m, --module       Treat input file as a module (default is to treat file as a program) --no-stdlib    Do not automatically compile stdlib dependencies --no-verify    Do not automatically run the bytecode verifier -V, --version      Prints version information

 OPTIONS: